Kitchen Counter Tops for Function and Style

 Cons – Wood is a good choice, but it does require some care & attention like sealing to help keep it clean since it is a very porous material.
 Wood countertops are susceptible to stains, cuts, and burns.
 Some other concerns of wood countertops that owners have are bacteria contamination, and warping and cracking of the wood.

 Lastly, we will offer the option of Marble countertops.
 Marble is a rock that changes from its original form (in this case, limestone or dolomite rock) to marble under severe pressure and heat.
 This distinctive aspect of marble–the veining–is the result of impurities in the original limestone.
 Under extreme pressure and heat, the original materials completely re-crystallize.
 The purest marble is white, the type that Renaissance artists carved into statues.

 Pros– Marble countertops can be fabricated to have fancy ogee edges due to the softness and overall workability of marble.
 Decent Durability – Even with marble’s inherent “softness,” it is still hard enough to withstand high traffic.
-Resists Heat – It’s an ideal work surface because it is heat resistance, lending itself well to kitchen use.
+Resists Heat – It’s an ideal work surface because it is heat resistant, lending itself well to kitchen use.

 Cons – The cost, Scratches tend to be more of an issue with polished marble.
 Due to its softness or porosity, it’s also prone to staining, certain foods, especially on the acidic side, can result in permanent stains.
 Sealing the marble countertop and keeping up with sealing on a regular basis (usually annually) helps prevent staining.

-The trend is returning for the kitchen as the heart of the home.
-High tech may be the order of the day for appliances, lighting etc… but now, we are seeing kitchens become the main gathering place for family and friends, as in days gone by.
+The trend is returning to the kitchen as the heart of the home.
+High tech may be the order of the day for appliances, lighting, etc… but now, we are seeing kitchens become the main gathering place for family and friends, as in days gone by.
 When considering your remodel, give it a “welcome feel” inviting your guests to settle in and share their lives as they share a meal.